AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

   In particular, the original Cfront implementation was **not** engineered to support concurrent compilations.

-The iteration principle was subsequently refined both by the Edison Design Group’s (EDG) implementation and by HP’s aC++, eliminating some of the drawbacks of the original Cfront implementation.
+The iteration principle was subsequently refined both by the Edison Design Group's (EDG) implementation and by HP's aC++, eliminating some of the drawbacks of the original Cfront implementation.
 In practice, these implementations work quite well, and, although a build “from scratch” is typically more time consuming than the alternative schemes,